 Benchtop method for fabricating organ-on-a-chip devices wins International 3Rs Prize

-An alternative technology making organ-on-a-chip systems more accessible to labs worldwide has won the 3Rs Prize, awarded by NC3Rs and sponsored by GSK.
+An alternative technology making organ-on-a-chip systems more accessible to labs worldwide has won the 3Rs Prize, awarded by NC3Rs and co-funded by GSK.

 In this article